arunnair018/mangochat/README.md

 # mangochat

-A chat webapp using socket.io
+A Real-time messaging webapp using socket.io